 The following material will provide insight and tips on accommodating students with disabilities in your classroom and in online classes.
-You will also have a better understanding of the Disability Services process.
-For more information or to request your materials to be converted into an accessible format, contact Disability Services.
-If you would like to review a brief tutorial of some of the technologies and methods of making materials accessible please examine our Faculty Resource Guide.
+You will also have a better understanding of the Access & Accommodation Services (A&AS) process.
+For more information, or to request your materials to be converted into an accessible format, contact A&AS.
+If you would like to review a brief tutorial of some of the technologies and methods of making materials accessible, please examine our Faculty Resource Guide, below:

 Include one of the following statements in your syllabus:

-- Students who require academic adjustments in the classroom or by way of the web due to a disability must first register with Arkansas State Disability Services.
+- Students who require academic adjustments in the classroom, or by way of the web due to a disability, must first register with A-State A&AS.
 Following registration and within the first two weeks of class, please contact me to discuss appropriate academic accommodations, technology requirements, software and hardware specifics and requirements.
 Appropriate arrangements can be made to ensure equal access to this course.

-- Any student in this course who has a disability that may prevent him/her from fully participating in this course should contact Disability Services (870-972-3964) as soon as possible so we can make the necessary accommodations to facilitate your educational opportunity.
+- Any student in this course who has a disability that may prevent him/her from fully participating in this course should contact A&AS (870-972-3964) as soon as possible, so we can make the necessary accommodations to facilitate your educational opportunity.

-- If you have a documented disability and wish to discuss academic accommodations, please contact me as soon as possible.
-Students who require academic adjustments in the classroom due to a disability must register with Arkansas State Disability Services.
+- If you have a documented disability, and wish to discuss academic accommodations, please contact me as soon as possible.
+Students who require academic adjustments in the classroom due to a disability must register with A-State A&AS.

 Students with disabilities do not always disclose they have a disability to the instructors due to various reasons.
 The statement will indicate your willingness to accommodate students with disabilities.

-Disability Services sends accommodation letters to faculty members for students with disabilities who register with Disability Services and present sufficient documentation of their disability.
-Students enrolled in Arkansas State classes including online programs, Distance Education, or a sister campus are also served through A-State Disability Services.
+A&AS sends accommodation letters to faculty members for students with disabilities who register with A&AS, and present sufficient documentation of their disability.
+Students enrolled in A-State classes including online programs, Distance Education, or a sister campus, are also served through A-State A&AS.

-The premise of testing accommodations is essential for students with disabilities.
+The premise of alternative testing accommodations is essential for students with disabilities.
 Frequently, students are allowed extended time for quizzes and exams.
-Extended time may include: up to time and a half and double time; however, in some instances, some students may be allowed more than double time.
+Extended time may include: up to time-and-a-half and double-time; however, in some instances, some students may be allowed more than double-time.
 Accommodations are based upon students' disabilities and documentation.

-Students who quality for test accommodations may take their exams in supervised locations.
-Proctors, scribes, interpreters, readers, assistive technology and/or devices are provided by DS.
-It is essential for exams to be scheduled 2-3 days in advance with the Coordinator of DS.
-Exams may be emailed to firstname.lastname@example.org faxed to 870-972-3351 or hand delivered to DS at RSSC 2181 in a timely manner.
-Exams will be returned as directed by faculty members.
-Questions and concerns may be directed to the Testing Coordinator and/or Director.
+Students who qualify for alternative testing accommodations may take their exams in supervised locations.
+Proctors, scribes, interpreters, readers, assistive technology and/or devices, are provided by A&AS.
+It is ESSENTIAL for exams to be scheduled 2-3 days in advance when you schedule it online through AIM (see instructions) or with the A&AS Program Coordinators' of Alternative Testing.
+The PREFERRED method of getting exams to A&AS in a timely manner, is for faculty members to upload them to the A&AS Access Information Management (AIM) system link that is sent to them, reminding them of the student's upcoming exam.
+They can also be emailed to firstname.lastname@example.org, faxed to 870-972-3351, or hand-delivered to A&AS at RSSC 2181.
+Completed exams will be returned as directed by faculty members.
+Questions and concerns may be directed to one of the A&AS Program Coordinators' of Alternative Testing or the the Director.

-Disability Services provides textbooks and material in an accessible format i.e. on audio and/or electronic text.
+A&AS provides textbooks and material in an accessible format (i.e. on audio and/or electronic text).
 Faculty are encouraged to provide their materials in an accessible text format.
-Please note that students with visual disabilities will require an accessible text format and students with hearing impairments will require caption/text to audio materials.
-For more information or to request your materials to be converted into an accessible format, contact Disability Services.
-If you would like to review a brief tutorial of some of the technologies and methods of making materials accessible please examine our Faculty Resource Guide.
+Please note that students with visual disabilities will require an accessible text format, and students with hearing impairments will require caption/text to audio materials.
+For more information or to request your materials to be converted into an accessible format, contact A&AS.
+If you would like to review a brief tutorial of some of the technologies and methods of making materials accessible, please examine our Faculty Resource Guide, below:

-Students using accommodations in the regular classroom may also use the same accommodations for online learning.
-For example: students who use extended time for testing in regular classroom will also need extended testing time in their online class.
+Students using accommodations in the regular classroom may also use the same accommodations for online-learning.
+For example: students who use extended time for testing in a regular classroom will also need extended testing time in their online class.

 Any course material provided online will need to be accessible.
-Disability Services offers courses periodically addressing accessible online learning environment.
-Web accessibility techniques.
+A&AS offers courses periodically addressing an accessible online-learning environment.
+Web-accessibility techniques: